intbio/mm_hse_2023/workshops/MD4_PLUMED/index.md

 ## Assignments

 Take an arbitrary alpha-helix from your protein of interest with length of up to 10 aminoacids:

-1. Run steered MD where the ends of this helix will we gardually stretched with a moving restrained.
+1. Run MD where the ends of this helix will be stretched with a restraint.
-2. Present MD stapshots.
+2. Present MD snapshots.
 3. Plot of distance between the end C-alpha atoms of the helix with time.

-Take the first two amio acids from this helix (a dipeptide).
+Take the first two amino acids from this helix (a dipeptide).
 1. Run  unbiased simulations of the dipeptide.
 2. Plot a Ramachandran plot the the phi and psi angles.
 3. Perform Metadynamics simulations by biasing phi and psi angles.
 4. Make a comparative Ramachandran plot for the two simulations.

+(*) Take an arbitrary alpha-helix from your protein of interest with length of up to 10 aminoacids:
+1. Run steered MD where the ends of this helix will be gradually stretched with a [moving restraint](https://www.plumed.org/doc-v2.5/user-doc/html/_m_o_v_i_n_g_r_e_s_t_r_a_i_n_t.html).
+2. Present MD snapshots.
+3. Plot of distance between the end C-alpha atoms of the helix with time.

 ### Troubleshooting
 - Consult with the seminar protocol/recording
-- Ask questions in Slack
+- Ask questions in Telegram